sinch/docs/docs/verification/verification-for-jvm/verification-jvm-the-verification-process.md

             .build()
 ```

-> **Note**
->
-> The content language specified can be overridden by carrier provider specific templates, due to compliance and legal requirements, such as [US shortcode requirements (pdf)](https://www.wmcglobal.com/storage/us_resources/ctia-short-code-monitoring-handbook-current-Short-Code-Monitoring-Handbook-v1.7.pdf).

 See [IETF](https://tools.ietf.org/html/rfc3282) language tags to find all possible values that can be passed as region and language parameters of `VerificationLanguage` constructor.
 The weight argument should be within range 0 - 1 (lowest to highest priority).
 To find out what language was actually selected check `contentLanguage` property of `SmsInitiationResponseData` passed to `onInitiated` callback of the initiation listener.